You’ve started your business, but money’s tight. You haven’t got much cash to play with.

 Don’t hire too soon.
 Only do so when you and your cofounders really cannot manage any more.

-6. Make Use of Interns
+6. Hire Interns

 7. Get Cheap Help from Business School Students